SamR1/FitTrackee/docsrc/source/features.rst

     - farest distance
     - longest duration
     - maximum speed
-- Workours list and filter
+- Workouts list and filter

 .. note::
     for now, only the owner of the workout can see it.